datonic/hub/docs/FAQ.md

 That said, I'm open to other options.
 If you have a better idea, please open an issue and let's chat!

-### How would you backup datasets?
+### How would you make datasets immutable?

-An easy and cheap way to backup datasets is to preiodically backup the data resources on IPFS/Filecoin.
-This can be done using GitHub Actions and [Estuary](https://estuary.tech/)/[web3.storage](https://web3.storage/).
-Once the data in there, we can rely on the [`_cache` property of the Frictionless Specs](https://specs.frictionlessdata.io/patterns/#caching-of-resources) (or a `_backup` one) to point to the IPFS CID.

-Datasets could be also IPFS native.
+Datasets could be IPFS native.
 Clients could either fetch the data via IPFS or use a public Gateway.

 ```yaml
 name: my-dataset